3dfirelab/imfse-practicals/README.md

 # IMFSE-practical UNIT 5 - WildFire Behavior Modelling

 ## General Objectives
-Using a fire that occured in el pont de Vilomara in on the 17 of July 2022, we are going to several
+Using a fire that occured in el pont de Vilomara in on the 17 of July 2022, we are going to look at
+- fire emission estimate like the one provided in Copernicus.
+- fire propagation as modeled with fire spread model like Farsite
+- and finally fire-atmosphere couple model like the FDS-Level set model.

 ## Technical Requirement:
 Several excercises of the practical are proposed via jupyter notebook, a python interactive environment.